The Science of Rainbows - Introduction

 The Visible Spectrum

 The visible spectrum is a portion of the electromagnetic spectrum.
-The electromagnetic spectrum organizes particles of energy (photons) by their wavelengths and amount of energy.
+The electromagnetic spectrum organizes particles of energy by their wavelengths and amount of energy.
+These particles of energy are called photons.
 Photons travel at the speed of light in waves.
-The wavelength of these photons determines their properties (hence the separation of the electromagnetic spectrum into categories).
-Light and heat are forms of energy (the visible spectrum and ifrared radiation).
+The amount of energy these photons have determines their properties (hence the separation of the electromagnetic spectrum into categories).
+Light and heat are forms of energy (the visible spectrum and infrared radiation).
 X-rays, microwaves, UV-rays, and radio waves are other forms of energy made of photons.

 diagram of a wave. the wave is a curvy line with rounded peaks and valleys. the wavelength is labeled as the distance between two peaks diagram of the electromagnetic spectrum.
 From smallest to longest wavelength: Gamma rays, X rays, ultra violet, visable spectrum, infrared, microwaves, and radio waves.